 Overview

-An introductory study of developmental psychology, social psychology, language and thought, and abnormal psychology.
+An introductory study of developmental psychology, social psychology, health psychology, and psychopathology.

 Psychology provides answers to questions like: 'Why do we do the things that we do?' or 'Why do we think about the world this way?'